Old Älvsborg: History

 During the Middle Ages, the Göta Älv was Sweden's sole point of access to the North Sea, as the coastline to the north (Bohuslän) was part of Norway until 1658, while the area to the south (Halland) was part of Denmark until 1645.
 The river mouth, and by extension the heights at Klippan overlooking it, therefore had immense strategic significance.

 Älvsborg Castle is first mentioned in written sources during the reign of King Albert (1364-89), but seems to have been built slightly earlier, most likely during the reign of his predecessor Magnus Eriksson.
 Magnus certainly seems to have been responsible for the construction of another castle in the area, at Lindholmen on the opposite bank of the river.
 Indeed, Älvsborg may have been intended to replace Lindholmen, as the latter fortress fell out of use shortly after the construction of Älvsborg.

 In 1434, during the Engelbrekt Rebellion against King Erik of Pomerania, Älvsborg was attacked by the eponymous rebel leader Engelbrekt Engelbrektsson, but it seems the siege was unsuccessful.
 In 1436 another rebel army marched on the castle, this time led by the Marshal of the Realm, Karl Knutsson (Bonde), who persuaded the German castellan Mattias van Kaalen to surrender Älvsborg without a fight.
-Norwegian forces loyal to Erik, commanded by Johan Umreise, attacked the now rebel-held Älvsborg in 1439, but they were forced to abandon the siege after ten weeks.
+Norwegian forces loyal to Erik, commanded by Johan Umreise, attacked Älvsborg in 1439, but they were forced to abandon the siege after ten weeks.

 The deposition of Erik and election of Christopher of Bavaria as king restored unity to the Kalmar Union, but after Christopher's death in 1448 war broke out again, this time between Sweden, where Karl Knutsson Bonde was elected king, and Denmark-Norway. Älvsborg was subsequently besieged twice by Norwegian forces, in 1452 and 1455, but was successfully defended by Tord Bonde, King Karl's cousin.

 Älvsborg was however attacked and captured in 1502 by Crown Prince Christian (the future King Christian II of Denmark-Norway), who burnt the castle to the ground.
 It was subsequently rebuilt by the Swedes, only to be captured again in 1519, and this time the Danes held onto it for four years, until the end of the Swedish War of Liberation.